harithkhan/odin-recipes/README.md

 - Style hypertext link as button.
 - Adjust width and height of picture in homepage using "auto".
 - Change font family and size of fonts.
+- Demonstrate understanding of The Box Model, and block and inline.
+- Remove default browser margins.
+- Add aesthetically pleasing margins to elements in pages.
+- Align elements towards center of page.

 Visit Site: https://harithkhan.github.io/odin-recipes/index.html